csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **5.3.3 When Not to Use Triggers**

-There are many good uses for triggers, such as those we have just seen in Sec- tion 5.3.2, but some uses are best handled by alternative techniques.
+There are many good uses for triggers, such as those we have just seen in Section 5.3.2, but some uses are best handled by alternative techniques.
 For example, we could implement the **on delete cascade** feature of a foreign-key constraint by using a trigger, instead of using the cascade feature.
 Not only would this be more work to implement, but also, it would be much harder for a database user to understand the set of constraints implemented in the database.

 As another example, triggers can be used to maintain materialized views.
 For instance, if we wished to support very fast access to the total number of students registered for each course section, we could do this by creating a relation